Andrew Urdiales: California prosecution

 Within hours of Illinois Governor Quinn's decision to commute Urdiales's death sentence in that state, prosecutors in Orange County, California sought to extradite Urdiales to be tried in California for the murders of five women in the 1980s when Urdiales was stationed at Marine Corps Base Camp Pendleton and after he was discharged from the military.

 On May 23, 2018, Urdiales was convicted in the murders of five Southern California women.
 On Wednesday, June 13, 2018, a jury rendered a death verdict for Urdiales.
 The jury deliberated for one day.
 On October 5, 2018, Urdiales was sentenced to death for the third time.

 Death

-On Friday, November 2, 2018, at around 11:15 PM, Urdiales was found unresponsive in his cell in the Adjustment Center of San Quentin State Prison.
+On November 2, 2018, at around 11:15 PM, Urdiales was found unresponsive in his cell in the Adjustment Center of San Quentin State Prison.
 Urdiales was alone in his cell, and prison officials said the apparent cause of death was suicide by hanging.
 He was 54 years old.